-Experts Say The U.S. Needs A National Shutdown ASAP — But Differ On What Comes Next
+Experts Say The U.S. Needs A National Shutdown Now — But Differ On What Comes Next

 As coronavirus infections rise across the United States, public health experts widely agree it's time for a drastic step: Every state in the nation should now issue the kind of stay-at-home orders first adopted by the hardest hit places.
 And while most states will probably not need to keep the rules in place for months upon months, many health specialists say the lockdowns will need to be kept up for several weeks.